Unlocking 3D Affordance Segmentation with 2D Semantic Knowledge: Conclusion

 \section{Conclusion}

 In this work, we address the inherent semantic ambiguity of 3D point clouds by proposing a novel paradigm that grounds 3D representations in the rich knowledge of 2D Vision Foundation Models.
-Our method is centered on a Cross-Modal Affinity Transfer (CMAT) pre-training strategy, which teaches a 3D encoder to learn a structurally superior feature space, later adapted for downstream tasks by our Cross-modal Affordance Segmentation Transformer (CAST).
+Our method is centered on a Cross-Modal Affinity Transfer (CMAT) pretraining strategy, which teaches a 3D encoder to learn a structurally superior feature space, later adapted for affordance segmentation tasks by our lightweight affordance segmentor.
 Our approach achieves state-of-the-art performance, with comprehensive ablations confirming that these significant gains are directly attributable to our CMAT strategy's effective transfer of relational knowledge across modalities.
-Ultimately, this work presents a generalizable and powerful paradigm for injecting 2D semantic knowledge into 3D feature learning, holding significant promise for a wide range of future 3D understanding tasks. {
+Ultimately, this work presents a generalizable and powerful paradigm for injecting 2D semantic knowledge into 3D feature learning, holding significant promise for a wide range of future 3D understanding tasks.